Wikana

 Wikana (16 October 1914 – 1966) was an Indonesian minister and independence leader.
 He was one of the youths who forced Sukarno and Hatta to declare independence immediately after the surrender of the Japanese.
 He was the first Indonesian Minister of Youth and Sport (although in his era the office was called Minister of State for Youth Affairs).
 He was a member of the Indonesian Communist Party.
 Sometime after the 1965 coup d'état attempt, he was arrested and went missing.
+It is supposed that he was one of the assassinated in the Indonesian mass killings of 1965–66.